Tell the Truth (Belarus)

 Tell the Truth! (Гавары праўду, Havary Praŭdu) is a campaign in Belarus, which was started on 25 February 2010 by educational and research institution "Movement Forward" and is supported by some social public figures.

 Belarusian poet Uladzimir Niaklajeu is the founder and former leader of the campaign.
 For a long time, the objective of the campaign was to collect and distribute true information about the situation in the society and state and only 6 month after Niaklajeu declared about the true objective of the campaign – victory in the coming presidential elections.

 In May 2010, dozens of activists of the campaign were subjected to persecution by Belarusian authorities.

 The campaign has become a basis for nominating Uladzimir Niaklajeu as a candidate on presidential elections of 2010 and it continued after the end of the elections.

 Fast address

-The idea of the campaign was first mentioned on 24 February 2010 on the celebration of 75-year jubilee of the national poet of Belarus Rygor Baradulin.
+The idea of the campaign was first mentioned on 24 February 2010 on the celebration of 75-year jubilee of the national poet of Belarus Ryhor Baradulin.
 This is when Niaklajeu said: